The average farm in Wisconsin is 222 acres, according to state data, or about the size of 167 football fields.

 However, that’s changing.
 The same federal data found the number of female farmer producers grew 27% between 2012 and 2017.

-Fewer than half of farmer producers across the U.S. — 42% — said farming was their primary occupation, according to the USDA census.
+Many farmers have other income sources, healthcare and student loan costs Fewer than half of farmer producers across the U.S. — 42% — said farming was their primary occupation, according to the USDA census.

 The survey of young farmers sheds some light on that figure.